 - Your water heater thermostat may be malfunctioning.

-- Your tank may be full of sediment, causing it to run inefficiently or not fill completely with water.
+- Your tank may be full of sediment, causing it to run inefficiently or not fill with water.

 - You may have poor insulation around the tank, causing heat loss.